adambrgmn/nock-slider/README.md

 ## Browser support

 The javascript code of `nock-slider` is compiled using Babel.
-And it's set to support the last five versions of the major browsers out in the wild.
+And it's set to support browsers down to IE8 – but note that I have not performed any tests on this.

 ## License